Yelp/mrjob/docs/guides/configs-hadoopy-runners.rst

     property name to value.
 Equivalent to passing ``['-D', 'KEY1=VALUE1', '-D', 'KEY2=VALUE2', ...]`` to
     :mrjob-opt:`hadoop_extra_args`

+    .. versionchanged:: 0.6.6

+       added the ``-D`` switch on the command line, to match Hadoop.

 Options available to hadoop and emr runners